How to Report Crypto Losses on Your Taxes

 Forms to claim your crypto losses

-There are certain forms that you should use to report crypto losses on your taxes - you report your crypto losses with the Form 8949 and 1040 Schedule D. Each sale of crypto during the tax year is reported on the 8949.
+There are certain forms that you should use when reporting crypto losses on taxes: Form 8949 and 1040 Schedule D. Each sale of crypto during the tax year is reported on the 8949.
 If you had non-crypto investments, they need to be reported on separate Form 8949s when you file your taxes.

-The example below shows a completed crypto Form 8949, including a loss.
+The example below shows a completed crypto Form 8949 reporting a single loss.

 Your overall long-term and short-term gains and losses totals are reported on Form 1040 Schedule D. This is where you can also include losses carried forward from past years.